agutak/aspnet-onion-template/README.md

 ## Getting Started

-### Installing the template
+### Installing the templates

-To install this template on your system run the following command with the latest package version
+To install this templates package on your system run the following command with the latest package version

 ``` dotnet new --install AHutak.OnionArchitecture.AspNet::<latest version> ```